 Children & Adults with Disabilities

 MSC Zimbabwe continues the work of caring for the most vulnerable at our home called Joel’s Place.
 The home is named after one of the first children with disabilities who came to MSC Zimbabwe.
 Joel arrived to the home at one week old and passed away seven months later.
 Though he was only with us for a short time, he will always be remembered.
 Joel's Place provides a home to nearly 40 children, many of whom have physical disabilities.
 Joel's Place draws further inspiration from Joel 2:21-27 which says "The Lord gives abundantly and fends for those who trust in him."

-There are two Little Angel's Learning Centers in Zimbabwe, which serve 200 children through the provision of basic education and two daily meals.
+There are two Little Angel's Learning Centers in Zimbabwe, which serve more than 100 children through the provision of basic education and two daily meals.
 We believe that every child has the right to an education.
 We offer basic preschool education to children under the age of 5 in order to prepare them for entrance into first grade at formal schools.
 The children attend morning prayers with the staff and actively participate in singing and spiritual activities.
 Currently, Little Angels Learning Centers are located at the main property in Woodville, and in Cabatsha alongside the nutrition programs at those locations.